88-degrees/Book-of-Changes/appendix01s2.md

 With paragraph 3, compare the concluding paragraphs of the Thwan Kwan on hexagrams 31 **䷞**, 32 **䷟**.

 <a name="fn_170"></a>[252:XLVI](#fr_170) The explanation of the first paragraph has given occasion to much difference of opinion.
-Some will have 'the weak (line)' to be 4; some 5; and some the whole of Khwăn, the upper trigram.
+Some will have 'the weak (line)' to be 4; some 5; and some the whole of **Kūn ☷**, the upper trigram.
 The advocates of 4, make it come from hexagram 40, the weak 3 of which ascends to the strong 4, displaces it, and takes its place; but we have seen repeatedly the folly of the doctrine of changing lines and figures.
 The great symbolism of Appendix II suggests the proper explanation.
-The lower trigram, Sun, represents here not wind but wood.
+The lower trigram, **Xùn ☴**, represents here not wind but wood.
 The first line, weak, is the root of a tree planted beneath the earth.
 Its gradual growth symbolises the advance upwards of the subject of the hexagram, fostered, that is, by the circumstances of the time.

 <a name="fn_171"></a>[252:XLVII](#fr_171)

-1. One sees the relative position of the strong and weak lines in the figure; but to deduce from that the idea expressed by Khwăn requires a painful straining of the imagination.
+1. One sees the relative position of the strong and weak lines in the figure; but to deduce from that the idea expressed by **Kūn ☷** requires a painful straining of the imagination.
 That idea was in the mind, and then the lines were interpreted accordingly.

 2. 'Perilousness' is the attribute of the lower trigram, and 'satisfaction' that of the upper.
-The superior man, however straitened, p.
-253 remains master of himself, and pursues the proper end of principle settled in his mind.
+The superior man, however straitened, [p.
+253](#p-253) remains master of himself, and pursues the proper end of principle settled in his mind.

-Why should the subject of Khwăn make speeches, be fond of arguing or pleading,--as the characters say, if we could translate them literally, 'setting a value on the mouth?'
+Why should the subject of **Kūn ☷** make speeches, be fond of arguing or pleading, -- as the characters say, if we could translate them literally, 'setting a value on the mouth?'
 The reply to this is found in the trigram denoting 'satisfaction,' or 'being pleased.'
-The party in the extremity of Khwăn yet wishes and tries to make men pleased with him.
+The party in the extremity of **Kūn ☷** yet wishes and tries to make men pleased with him.

-<a name="fn_172"></a>[253:XLVIII](#fr_172) Kăng Khang-Khăng says:--'Khân, the upper trigram, represents water, and Sun, the lower, wood.
+<a name="fn_172"></a>[253:XLVIII](#fr_172) Kăng Khang-Khăng says: -- '**Kǎn ☵**, the upper trigram, represents water, and **Xùn ☴**, the lower, wood.
 This wood denotes the water-wheel or pulley with its bucket, which descends into the mouth of the spring, and brings the water up to the top.'
 This may be a correct explanation of the figure, though the reading of it from bottom to top seems at first to be strange.

 Paragraph 2.
 That the fashion of the well does not undergo any (great) change is dwelt upon as illustrating the unchangeableness of the great principles of human nature and of government.
 But that this truth may be learned from the strong and central lines only produces a smile.
 So do the remarks on the other two sentences of the Thwan.

 <a name="fn_173"></a>[254:XLIX](#fr_173)

-1. Paragraph 1.
-Lî, the lower trigram, represents fire, and Tui, the upper, represents water.
+1. Paragraph 1. **Lí ☲** the lower trigram, represents fire, and **Duì ☱**, the upper, represents water.
 Water will extinguish fire, and fire again will dry up water.
 Each, to all appearance, produces a change in the other.
-Again, according to king Wăn's scheme of the trigrams, as shown on p.
-33, and in Figure 1, Plate III, Lî is the second, and Tui the youngest daughter.
+Again, according to king Wăn's scheme of the trigrams, as shown on [Bā Guà Figure](bagua.png), **Lí ☲** is the second, and **Duì ☱** the youngest daughter.
 Their wills are likely to differ in love and other things; but this symbolism does not so readily suggest the idea of change.

 2. The first sentence suggests how the dislike to change on the part of people generally is overcome.